abisop/nuttx-docs/en/platforms/arm/stm32f1/boards/maple/index.md

 1. Connect the maple board to your computer using a USB cable.
 2. Start the DFU loader on the maple board.
-You do this by resetting the board while holding the "Key" button.
+You do this by resetting the board while holding the \"Key\" button.
 Windows should recognize that the DFU loader has been installed.
 3. Run the DFU SE program to load nuttx.bin into FLASH.